CaffeineMC/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

-TODO: finalize dependency declaration to only use the API package, variant declaration?

 # Usage of the Sodium Config API

 The Sodium Config API lets mods add their own pages to the Video Settings screen, which Sodium replaces with its own screen.